“What we do for ourselves dies with us

 Data retrieved from The World Factbook

 What differences can we see?
-The orange section shows what we call "the productive part of the population", these are the people who work, run the institutions and businesses and produce the food and essential services for the red and the yellow sections (the little children and the elderly).
-In the United States, you can see that for every child and elderly person there are around 2 productive members of society.
-In Uganda, it's the almost the other way round.
+The orange section is the productive part of the population, these are the people who work, run the institutions and businesses and produce the food and essential services for the red and the yellow sections (the little children and the elderly).
+In the United States, you can see that for every child and elderly person there are 2 productive members of society.
+In Uganda, it’s the other way round.
 For every productive member of society there are nearly 2 children and elderly people.
-Added to that, there are more and more babies being born every year, our child population is growing.
-According to The World Factbook, 6.6 million babies were born in 2014.
+Not only that, but there are more and more babies being born every year.

 So what does this mean?
 This means that for millions of children here, finding the money to go to school is an impossibility.
 Some will go into child labour, some will beg on the streets and some will search through the rubbish for anything of value.
 Not all of them will live to be adults.
 What future can they look forward to?